ibm-cloud-docs/power-iaas/get-started-dedicated-host.md

 The dedicated host provides the following features:
 1. Reserve a host server (IBM Power S922 or S1022) for your exclusive use.
 All cores and memory on the host are provisioned for your use.
 2. Get a detailed GUI-based view of host capacity information such as core, memory capacity and consumption.
-This provides the information on total, free, or used capacity for your dedicated hosts.
+This provides the information on the total, free, or used capacity for your dedicated hosts.
 3. Share the dedicated hosts with all or a subset of your workspaces in the same account.
 You get an additional flexibility to control access to dedicated hosts across your organization.
 4. Flexibly create virtual server instances and place them on the dedicated host.
 5. Create shared processor pools on the dedicated host and flexibly manage resource utilization including the Virtual Processor (VP) to Entitled Capacity (EC) ratio up to 20:1.